Hello! If you’re here, it means you’ve taken that first step toward investing in yourself as a writer. Congratulations!

 After our initial consultation, you will receive your own personalized action plan.
 This will encompass the goals we discussed and an overview of how we can work together to get you there.
 (You can expect to begin setting short- and long-term writing targets to help you reach your goal.)

-We will meet once a week or every other week to discuss your writing and each step in the novel-creation process.
+We will meet once a week or every other week to discuss your writing and each step in the writing or publishing process.
 You can expect these meetings to be highly focused and goal-oriented.
 If needed, we can workshop specific characters, plot points, or other trouble spots in your current work in progress.
 The purpose of these sessions is to help you advance in your writing and resolve issues more quickly than you could on your own.
-Each will last 60 minutes.

 After every session, I like to send my clients a written recap and action items for the week via email.